 Regulator-Vaporizer: The Regulator-Vaporizer is a water jacketed unit which is attached to the upper front end of the cylinder head.
 Water from the engine passes around the unit to provide the heat required to further vaporize the liquid fuel which flows from the tank.
-The unit controls the amount of fuel vaporized so that a low pressure will be maintained at its outlet which connects to the Secondary Regulator.
+The unit controls the amount of fuel vaporized so that a low pressure will be maintained at its outlet which connects to the Secondary Regulator on the carburetor, Figure 7.